 Looking for things to do with kids in Tempe?
 Well, we have you covered.
 Tempe, Arizona, is a bustling college city (home of Arizona State University), located just outside of Phoenix.

 This southwestern American city offers a bevy of options for traveling families: from outdoor adventures and natural wonders to attractions of historical and cultural significance to the local Native American people.

-Here’s a quick list of fun things your family can enjoy in Tempe.
+Here’s a list of fun things to do with kids in Tempe.

 Even though Arizona is a landlocked state, there is a place dedicated to the exploration of the sea.
-The Sea Life Arizona Aquarium features a 360-degree ocean tunnel that offers/provides a unique way for visitors to learn about the ocean.
+The Sea Life Arizona Aquarium features a 360-degree ocean tunnel that provides a unique way for visitors to learn about the ocean.

 The National Firefighting Hall of Heroes is a museum dedicated to the history of firefighting.
 This museum offers fire safety exhibits, games, and activities for kids.
 There’s also a mock fire station where kids can dress up as firefighters and sit in a real fire truck.